sultanjke/programming-principles-2/README.md

 	<img src="assets/KBTU.avif" alt="University Logo" width="220" />
 </p>

+---

 ## Course Overview

-**Course:** Programming Principles II
+- **Course:** Programming Principles II
-**Credits:** 4 (2 lecture / 0 lab / 2 practice)
+- **Credits:** 4 (2 lecture / 0 lab / 2 practice)
-**Prerequisite:** Programming Principles I **Duration:** 15 weeks
+- **Prerequisite:** Programming Principles I
+- **Duration:** 15+ weeks

+---

 ## Python Problem Sets

 > **_NOTE:_** It is provided solely for **educational** purposes and **exam preparation**.
 You may check the solutions if you are genuinely struggling or need guidance, but do not abuse by copying or submitting this collected work.

-This repository contains all laboratory works for the course **Programming Principles 2** at **Kazakh-British Technical University** for the Spring 2026 semester, aligned with the official syllabus.
+This repository contains all problem sets for the course **Programming Principles 2** at **Kazakh-British Technical University** for the Spring 2026 semester, aligned with the official syllabus.
 Each problem sets includes solutions and links to the E-judge platform where tasks were completed.

 Head to the - [Syllabus](https://docs.google.com/document/d/1cMMQxDmXUp_Vz5hBvPIyaz8gneluNDofKBJlsIFEOWw/edit?usp=sharing), to meet the course plan.

+---

 ## Table of Contents